locationtech/udig-platform/docs/user/en/Create Layer from Query.rst

 #.
 Add your layer
 #.
 Open the Style Editor
 #. navigate to the Filter page
 #.
-Add in your spatial filter using `Constraint Query
+Add in your spatial filter using :doc:`Constraint Query Language`
-   Language <Constraint%20Query%20Language.html>`_

    -  Example: LANDLOCKED = 'true'
    -  Tip: You can define a spatial query using the select tool; and copy the filter out of the